flnews(1) flnews 1.3.0 manual flnews(1)

 Type "subject": The string from the fourth field must match liter-

-ally against the "Subject" header field.
+ally against the "Subject" header field body.

 Type "subject_ere": The string from the fourth field is interpreted